Stronger NAS with Weaker Predictors: Experiments

-We conduct experiments on the popular NAS-Bench-101 benchmark and compare with multiple popular methods \cite{real2019regularized, wang2019alphax, wang2019sampleefficient, luo2018neural, wen2019neural}.
-Table \ref{table:optimal-nasbench101} shows that our method significantly outperforms baselines in terms of sample efficiency.
-Specifically, our method costs 44$\times$, 20$\times$, 17$\times$, and 2.66$\times$ less samples to reach the optimal architecture, compared to Random Search, Regularized Evolution \cite{real2019regularized}, MCTS \cite{wang2019alphax}, LaNAS \cite{wang2019sampleefficient}, respectively.

-We then plot the best accuracy against number of samples in Figure \ref{fig:sota-nasbench101} to show the sample efficiency on both validation and test set of NAS-Bench-101, we can see that our method consistently requires fewer sample to reach higher accuracy, compared to Random Search and Regularized Evolution.
+Table \ref{table:optimal} shows that our method significantly outperforms baselines in terms of sample efficiency.
+Specifically, our method costs 964$\times$, 447$\times$, 378$\times$, 245$\times$, 58$\times$, and 7.5$\times$ less samples to reach the optimal architecture, compared to Random Search, Regularized Evolution \citep{real2019regularized}, MCTS \citep{wang2019alphax}, Semi-NAS\citep{luo2020semi}, LaNAS\citep{wang2019sampleefficient}, BONAS\citep{shi2019bridging}, respectively.
+We then plot the best accuracy against number of samples in Table~\ref{table:sota-nasbench101} and Figure~\ref{fig:nasbench101-sota} to show the sample efficiency on the NAS-Bench-101, from which we can see that our method consistently costs fewer sample to reach higher accuracy.

-We further evaluate our method on NAS-Bench-201.
-Since it is relatively newly released, we compare with two baseline methods Regularized Evolution \cite{real2019regularized} and random search using our own implementation.
-Shown in Table \ref{table:optimal-nasbench201}, we conduct searches on all three subsets (CIFAR10, CIFAR100, ImageNet16-120) and report the average number of samples needed to reach global optimal over 250 runs.
-It is obvious to see that our method requires the minimum number of samples among all settings.
+\textbf{NAS-Bench-201:} We further evaluate on NAS-Bench-201, and compare with random search, Regularized Evolution \citep{real2019regularized}, Semi-NAS\citep{luo2020semi}, LaNAS\citep{wang2019sampleefficient}, BONAS\citep{shi2019bridging}. .
+As shown in Table \ref{table:optimal}, we conduct searches on all three subsets (CIFAR10, CIFAR100, ImageNet16-120) and report the average number of samples needed to reach global optimal on the testing set over 100 runs.
+It shows that our method has the smallest sample cost among all settings.

-We also conduct a controlled experiment by varing the number of samples.
-As in Figure \ref{fig:sota-nasbench201}, our average performance over different number of samples yields a clear gain over Regularized Evolution \cite{real2019regularized} in all three subsets.
-Our confidence interval is also tighter than Regularized Evolution, showcasing our method's superior stability/reliability.